 Alternatively, you can hook up StrongLoop PM to Graphite to achieve a degree of this.

 Node.js has a rich plugin ecosystem.
 Developers might inadvertently include a plugin that is not secure.
-Make sure your team maintains a private NPM repository of whitelisted which includes only plugins that go through review process.
+Make sure your team maintains a private NPM repository of whitelisted which includes only plugins that go through the review process.

-Define your infrastructure as code using something like LambdaCD and automate everything including environment specific configuration.
+Define your infrastructure as code using something like LambdaCD and automate everything including environment-specific configuration.

-Have any Node.js hacks, tips or tricks to add?
+Have any Node.js hacks, tips, or tricks to add?
 Let us know!